NYU Steinhardt and its partner schools offer generous support to make our residency affordable to applicants from diverse backgrounds.

 We seek a diverse group of applicants to become teaching residents and encourage you to apply and complete your financial aid application today.

 Once you have been admitted, we will send you detailed information on the scholarship and financial aid package you will receive.
-You are under no obligation to enroll in the program until you have seen and accepted your financial aid and scholarship package.
+You are under no obligation to enroll in the program until you have seen and accepted your financial aid package.